Who we are

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.
 It is also gluten and lactose free, and qualifies for full vegan status.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 If you edit or publish an article, again let us know how you did it, because we didn’t add that functionality.
 It will also result in an additional cookie saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

 Embedded content from other website

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
-In other words – don’t get mad at us, get mad at the folks we linked or embedded.
+In other words – don’t get mad at us.

 We count who comes from where, and who sent you.
 That’s about it.
 A VPN, or a privacy filter on your browser basically disables most of this, other than we counted you as coming in to see us.
 Really, the only thing we care about is how many people came to each page.
 That’s data our marketing intern likes, for some reason.
 We prefer to just go listen to more music.